 Use air pressure to blow out the water from the lines.
 During this step, make sure the applied pressure doesn't exceed 40-50 psi, as that may damage the lines and cause leakage.
 Remember to blow out the water from all the systems of the RV where water is being used, from the water heater to the shower.

 Connect your inlet to antifreeze and allow that to flow through the lines.
 Make sure you've turned on the water pump and your taps are running to ensure the entire lines are treated with the antifreeze.
 Pour some antifreeze down the drains too, just to be on the safe side.

 4. Leave The Taps Open

-Once you have blown out the lines and treated them with antifreeze, make sure you leave all the taps open, This is to ensure that in case some water does freeze, the expansion in pipes doesn’t cause them to burst.
+Once you've blown out the lines and treated them with antifreeze, make sure you leave all the taps open.
+This is to ensure that in case some water does freeze, the expansion in pipes doesn’t cause them to burst.

-In case you still have some questions and confusion about the whole winterizing process, make sure you take a look at the video below, for a better understanding.
+In case you still have some questions and confusion about the whole winterizing process, be sure to take a look at the video below, for a better understanding.